decameronn/solar-system-theme/README.md

 ## Release schedule
 A new "planet", once every two-weeks.
 Please note: The theme collection will be updated and you will have to reload VS Code before chosing the newest theme.

-### Planets being born
+1. First release: Jupiter.
-1. The first planet to be released is Jupiter.
+2. In Work - Saturn
-2. [In Work - Saturn]
+3. In Work - Venus

 ## While you wait for new planets to populate the Solar System
 You can read more about the planetary system we all live in on [Wikipedia](https://en.wikipedia.org/wiki/Solar_System)